 4.2 Pest status of the area where the harmful organism has been found present, after the official confirmation.
-Present, under eradication 4.3 Pest status in Germany before the official confirmation of the presence, or suspected presence, of the harmful organism.
+Absent, pest found but eradicated 4.3 Pest status in Germany before the official confirmation of the presence, or suspected presence, of the harmful organism.
 Absent, no pest records 4.4 Pest status in Germany after the official confirmation of the presence of the harmful organism.
-Present, under eradication 5 Finding, sampling, testing and confirmation of the harmful organism.
+Absent, eradicated 5 Finding, sampling, testing and confirmation of the harmful organism.
 5.1 How the presence or appearance of the harmful organism was found.
 Information submitted by professional operators, laboratories or other persons: Samples were taken by the plant protection service of North Rhine-Westphalia.
 5.2 Date of finding: 05-10-2018 5.3 Sampling for laboratory analysis.
 08-10-2018 5.4 Name and address of the Laboratory Landwirtschaftskammer NRW Pflanzenschutzdienst Siebengebirgsstraße 200 53229 Bonn Germany 5.5 Diagnostic method RT-PCR with tobamovirus-specific primers and following sequencing 5.6 Date of official confirmation of the harmful organism's identity.
-26-10-2018 6 Infested area, and the severity and source of the outbreak in that area.
+26-10-2018 6 Infested area, and the sever ity and source of the outbreak in that area.
 6.1 Size and delimitation of the infested area.
-25 ha (50,000 plants) 6.2 Characteristics of the infested area and its vicinity.
-Physically closed conditions: greenhouse
+25 ha (50,000 plants)

-6.3 Infested plant(s), plant product(s) and other object(s).
+6.2 Characteristics of the infested area and its vicinity.
+Physically closed conditions: greenhouse 6.3 Infested plant(s), plant product(s) and other object(s).
 Solanum lycopersicum (plant already planted, not to be reproduced, for fruit production) 6.4 Severity of the outbreak.
 The infection spread very fast within the greenhouses.
 About 10 % of the plants showed symptoms.
 6.5 Source of the outbreak Unknown.
 Trace back investigations are ongoing.
 The young plant were not produced in Germany.
 7 Official phytosanitary measures.
 7.1 Adoption of official phytosanitary measures.
-Official phytosanitary measures will be taken: - Clearing of the greenhouses of all tomato plants Destruction of the whole plant material.
+Official phytosanitary measures will be taken: - Clearing of the greenhouses of all tomato plants. - Destruction of the whole plant material.
 Disinfection of all greenhouse surfaces and all objects that were involved in tomato production and the material that was used in the clearance of the greenhouses.
+Update 15-07-2019: Official phytosanitary measures have been completed.
 7.2 Date of adoption of the official phytosanitary measures.
 26-10-2018 7.3 Objective of the official phytosanitary measures.
 Eradication 7.4 Measures affecting the movement of goods.
 Measures do not affect import into or movement within the Union of goods 7.5 Specific surveys. no 8 Pest risk analysis/assessment Preliminary pest risk analysis exists: The tobamovirus tomato brown rugose fruit virus (ToBRFV) was discovered in Jordan in 2015 but already occurred in Israel in 2014.
 ToBRFV infects tomato plants and leads to mosaic staining of the leaves as well as discoloration and deformations of the fruits.
-The virus can affect up to 100 % of a stock.
-The available resistance genes in conventional tomato varieties against other tobamoviruses are ineffective against ToBRFV.
-So far, too little is known about the virus to exclude possible damage on other host plants.
-The virus can establish in greenhouse cultures of tomatoes in Germany and other EU Member States.
-Outdoors, potential host plants occur, which can serve at least as reservoir for new infections.
-Because of its high damaging potential for tomato production, ToBRFV poses a significant phytosanitary risk for Germany and other EU Member States.
+The virus can resistant varieties ineffectiv known a damage establish German Outdoor serve at Because tomato p phytosa to 100 % of a stock.
+The available ce genes in conventional tomato against other tobamoviruses are ve against ToBRFV.
+So far, too little is bout the virus to exclude possible on other host plants.
+The virus can in greenhouse cultures of tomatoes in y and other EU Member States. s, potential host plants occur, which can least as reservoir for new infections. e of its high damaging potential for production, ToBRFV poses a significant nitary risk for Germany and other EU Member